flxbe/bstruct/docs/dynamic.md

 buffer = BytesIO()
 encode(items, buffer)

-# Reset buffer to the start so the decode function has something to read.
+# Reset buffer to the start, so the decode function has something to read.
 buffer.seek(0)
 decoded = decode(buffer)